Do you take long to solve career or business problems? It may be time to learn how to use the 5 Whys to make the process simpler.

 4. Find Your Root Cause

-The main goal for using the 5 Why’s framework is to end up with a root cause for the issue you’re experiencing.
+The main goal for using the 5 Whys framework is to end up with a root cause for the issue you’re experiencing.
+You should come up with an answer that helps you understand when/why the problem occurs.

 It’s also used to address high-level issues so that you can track your progress afterward.
 By addressing high-level issues, you’ll solve problems quicker before addressing the root cause.